lchdl/DeepWMH/README.md

 # === NOTE ===
 <i><b>The relevant paper is currently under review.
-We will upload the complete code and pre-trained model after the work has been published.</b></i>
+The complete code and pretrained model are now uploaded for the review process.</b></i>

 # annotation_free_wmh_seg
 Annotation free white matter hyperintensities (WMH) segmentation using deep learning.